Beggar My Neighbour (TV series): Plot

 Rose Garvey and her husband Gerald live next door to her sister Lana Butt and her husband Harry in the fictional Larkworthy Road, Muswell Hill, North London.
 Gerald is an under-paid junior executive, while Harry is a well-paid fitter.
 The slightly snobbish Gerald makes sure he and Rose keep up a pretence of doing well even though they are not.
 Meanwhile, the Butts' relative wealth encourages Lana to put on airs and graces, though Harry remains down to earth.

 Episodes

 Only eight episodes of the original run of 23 have survived: episode one and two from the first series and all six episodes from series two.
+Series three is entirely lost.